mklug/newman/README.md

 This simple program gives an implementation of the algorithm for solving the word problem in torsion one relator groups that results from Newman's Spelling Theorem.
-A fun read on the history of this theorem was wriiten up by [Nyberg-Brodda](https://arxiv.org/abs/2004.01484).
+A fun read on the history of this theorem was written up by [Nyberg-Brodda](https://arxiv.org/abs/2004.01484).
 A nice proof (using iterated HNN extensions and Britton's lemma) can by found in this [paper](McCool&Schupp) by McCool and Schupp.
 There is a more general result of [Magnus](Magnus) (see also the aforementioned paper of McCool and Schupp)